petersenpeter/CellExplorer/docs/interface/capabilities.md

 ### Interface for deep-superfial classification curation
 ![](https://buzsakilab.com/wp/wp-content/uploads/2020/02/gui_deepSuperficial.png){: .mt-4}

-### Database capabilities
-CellExplorer is capable of loading datasets from and writing to the Buzsaki lab database.
-Please setup your credentials and local paths as [described here]({{"/database/preparation/"|absolute_url}}).

 ### Reference data
 To help you characterize your own data, you can load reference data provided by our lab.

 ![Reference data](https://buzsakilab.com/wp/wp-content/uploads/2020/01/referenceData_noRef.png)

-### Ground truth data
-There are a subset of ground truth cell types provided.

 ### Raincloud plot
 To quantify single dimensional variations in your data you can generate a [raincloud plot](https://github.com/RainCloudPlots/RainCloudPlots).
 You can generate the plot from the top menu `View` -> `Generate rain cloud metrics plot`.